Mapping Quasi-Periodic Oscillations to Lyapunov Exponent across Black Hole Thermodynamic Phase Transitions: Thermodynamic Phase Structure of a Nonminimally Coupled Magnetic AdS Black Hole

 Here, $g=\text{det}[g_{jk}]$ and $R$ represent the determinant of the metric tensor and Ricci scalar, respectively. $\Lambda=-6/l^2$ is the cosmological constant with the AdS radius $l$.
-Noted that the Latin in the action indices range from $0$ to $3$, while the indices ($\alpha$) ranges from $1$ to $3$.
-The $SU(2)$ Yang-Mills field strength $F^{(\alpha)}_{pn}$ is related with a triplet of vector potentials $A^{(\alpha)}_p$ through the formulas
+We use geometrized units $c=G=1$ unless otherwise specified.
+Noted that the Latin in the action indices range from $0$ to $3$, while the Greek indices ranges from $1$ to $3$.
+The $SU(2)$ Yang-Mills field strength $F^{(\alpha)}_{jk}$ is related with a triplet of vector potentials $A^{(\alpha)}_j$ through the formulas

-where $\nabla_p$ is the covariant derivative and $f^{(\alpha)}_{\;\cdot(b)(c)}$ represents the real structure constants of the $3$-parameter Yang-Mills gauge group $SU(2)$.
+where $\nabla_j$ is the covariant derivative and $f^{(\alpha)}_{(\rho)(\sigma)}$ represents the real structure constants of the $3$-parameter Yang-Mills gauge group $SU(2)$.
 The nonminimal susceptibility tensor $\mathfrak{R}^{jkpn}$ is defined as

 where $R^{jk}$, $R^{jkpn}$ are the Ricci tensor and Riemannian tensor, respectively, while $q_{1}, q_{2}, q_{3}$ represent the phenomenological parameters describing the nonminimal coupling between the Yang-Mills field and the gravitational field.
-It was addressed in \cite{Balakin:2015gpq} that by setting $q_{1}=-\xi, q_{2}=4\xi$ and $q_{3}=-6\xi$, the equations of motion derived from above action admits an analytical static spherically symmetric BH solution
+It was addressed in \cite{Balakin:2015gpq} that by setting $q_{1}=-\xi, q_{2}=4\xi$ and $q_{3}=-6\xi$, the equations of motion derived from above action admits an analytical static spherically symmetric black hole solution

 with the metric function